India-US 2+2 dialogue will provide opportunity to discuss key issues: MEA | Law-Order

 Jaishankar and Blinken held a telephonic conversation on Tuesday, focusing on the latest developments in Ukraine and bilateral ties.

-Last week, US Deputy National Security Adviser for International Economics Daleep Singh visited to India.
+Last week, US Deputy National Security Adviser for International Economics Daleep Singh also visited India.

 Talking to reporters, Singh had cautioned that there will be consequences for countries actively attempting to ''circumvent or backfill'' American sanctions against Moscow and that Washington would not like to see a ''rapid'' acceleration in India's import of energy and other commodities from Russia.